Interest in vasectomy is on the rise—here’s what to know

 person talking to a doctor

+A vasectomy is a surgery used for birth control.
+It prevents pregnancy by keeping sperm from reaching semen and leaving the body.
 Since the Supreme Court overturned Roe v.
-Wade on June 24, the number of Americans seeking information on vasectomies has reportedly surged.
-As states move to restrict or outlaw abortion, more people may be looking to gain greater control of their reproductive health and well-being.
+Wade in June 2022, the number of people in the United States seeking information on vasectomies has surged.
+As states have moved to restrict or outlaw abortion, more people have been looking to gain greater control of their reproductive health and well-being.

-When speaking about the procedure, Dr. Sandlow points out that many of his patients say the inability to have the option of terminating a pregnancy, particularly if there is a lethal abnormality of the fetus, definitely played a role in their decision.
+When speaking about the procedure, Jay Sandlow, MD, professor of urology at the Medical College of Wisconsin and member of the American Urological Association’s Vasectomy Guidelines panel, points out that many of his patients say the inability to have the option of terminating a pregnancy, particularly if there is a lethal abnormality of the fetus, has definitely played a role in vasectomy inquiries.

-“Having a vasectomy has no impact on erections, ejaculation, sex drive, sexual pleasure, testosterone production, or virility,” Sandlow explains, noting that most of his patients don’t notice any difference in sex after a vasectomy.
+“Having a vasectomy has no impact on erections, ejaculation, sex drive, sexual pleasure, testosterone production or virility,” Dr. Sandlow explains, noting that most of his patients don’t notice any difference in sex after a vasectomy.
 For some people, he points out, the procedure could even improve their sex life since they no longer need to worry about unwanted pregnancy.

 What happens during a vasectomy?

-A vasectomy is a very common, minor surgery.
+A vasectomy is a common, minor surgery.
 Overall, about 50 million people in the U.S. have already had a vasectomy, and about 500,000 people undergo the procedure each year.
 It’s usually performed by a urologist, a doctor who specializes in the male urinary tract and reproductive system.

 What’s recovery like?

 In most cases, people return home the same day they’ve had the procedure and resume normal daily activities within a week.
-It’s usually safe to start having sex again within seven days, but it’s important to continue to take precautions against pregnancy.
+It’s usually safe to start having sex again after seven days, but it’s important to continue to take precautions against pregnancy.

-“During the first three months after a vasectomy, there may be residual sperm in the tubules ahead of where the procedure was performed, so it’s imperative to use alternative contraception during this period,” Ramasamy explains.
+“During the first three months after a vasectomy, there may be residual sperm in the tubules ahead of where the procedure was performed, so it’s imperative to use alternative contraception during this period,” Dr. Ramasamy says.
 “You can think of a vasectomy as performing a roadblock and any cars ahead of the blockade can still reach their destination, but no new cars can pass through.”

-Two to three months after a vasectomy, follow up tests are needed to confirm that a person’s semen is sperm-free (if it shows sperm, the test is usually repeated about a month later).
+Two to three months after a vasectomy, follow-up tests are needed to confirm that a person’s semen is sperm-free.
+If it shows sperm, the test is usually repeated about a month later.

 Also, a vasectomy does not protect people or their partners from sexually transmitted infections (STIs) such as HIV.
 Proper use of a condom is the best form of protection against STIs.

-Is vasectomy effective?
+Is it effective?

 After tests show that semen has become sperm-free, vasectomy is the most effective form of birth control aside from abstaining from sex, according to the Urology Care Foundation.